top of page

-The Regional Impact Trade Alliance (RITA) is an emerging international civil society organisation that serves as a global impact trade platform for purpose-driven cities, regions, bio-regions and small nations.
+The Regional Impact Trade Alliance (RITA) is an emerging international civil society organisation that will serve as a global impact trade platform for purpose-driven cities, regions,

 Our purpose is to catalyse new commercial advantages for regions based on their responses to climate change, biodiversity loss, social inequality and other Sustainable Development Goals.
 Multi-sector collaboration, region-wide agreements and economic innovations (macro and micro) are the three minimum conditions categories that enable membership.